 Ah, where to begin.
 Having spent the last two months (at least), attempting to eek some positives’ from the highly disappointing LG G6 (besides the new screen which frankly every OEM is doing now).
 And coming to the conclusion that there are few to none, unless you are a diehard fan of LG phones.

 The Nokia 5 reminds me a lot of the great 2015 Lumia phones the OEM from Finland used to make for Microsoft, who inturn would ruin them with seriously limited software with limited support, and sell them.
 Most of my phones in my late teens/early twenties were made by Nokia, as they were the best.
 Best for signal strength, best for call quality and best for innovation.
 From the XpressOn Covers to The Original mobile game Snake.

-Those Lumia phones were of course less refined than the latest Nokia handsets, mostly plastic even at the high end.
+Those Lumia phones were of course less refined than the latest Nokia handsets, fully plastic even at the high end.